letieu/hacker.nvim/README.md

 ## 🪄 Features
 - Can custom fake code
-- Can fake code follow with opened buffer
+- Can fake code follow with *current file*
 - Config speed, show popup or not, time to show popup

 ## 📦 Installation